Skip to content

 Cross-border payments, multi-currency virtual IBAN, local clearing access, FX, stablecoin settlement (USDC/USDG/EURI), agency banking

 Cross-border payments (24 currencies, 10+ local clearing schemes, SWIFT and instant rails).
-Multi-currency physical and virtual IBANs (with the PSP client able to name them under its own brand and assign them to its customers — POBO and COBO models).
+Multi-currency physical and virtual IBANs (with the PSP client able to name them under its own brand and assign them to its customers via POBO and COBO models).
 FX with proprietary spreads tighter than retail correspondent banking.
 Agency banking and correspondent network access.
 Safeguarded accounts for regulated clients needing segregated client-money structures.
 Stablecoin settlement on USDC, USDG and EURI as of April 2026.
 Lending capabilities for marketplace and merchant financing.
-The product is sold to PSPs, banks, marketplaces and large fintechs — operators do not interact with Banking Circle directly.
+The product is sold to PSPs, banks, marketplaces and large fintechs; operators do not interact with Banking Circle directly.

 Payment Methods

 This is the section where Banking Circle does not fit the comparison framework on this site.
 There is no consumer payment method count.
 The product is bank rails, not wallets or vouchers or cards.
 What Banking Circle offers, expressed in PSP terms: real-time-gross-settlement (RTGS), local ACH or SCT, instant payment schemes (SEPA Instant, FPS, NPP, RIX-Instant, TIPS, SIC IP, plus FedNow access in the US), SWIFT cross-border, and as of April 2026 stablecoin settlement on USDC, USDG and EURI with 24/7 instant settlement.
-The closest comparable on this site is Inpay — also a B2B cross-border specialist out of Denmark, also bank-grade, also no consumer checkout.
+The closest comparable on this site is Inpay, also a B2B cross-border specialist out of Denmark, also bank-grade, also with no consumer checkout.
 Inpay covers 90+ payout corridors.
 Banking Circle covers fewer corridors but more deeply, with direct clearing membership where Inpay rides correspondent partners.

 Verticals

 Banking Circle's verticals are its client types, not end-merchant categories.
 PSPs (Paysafe, Nuvei, PPRO, Checkout.com, Airwallex), banks, marketplaces (Alibaba), fintechs.
-The bank serves more than 750 such clients today, up from ~700 a year ago. iGaming is not a marketed vertical — Banking Circle does not publish iGaming case studies, does not run iGaming-specific compliance products, and does not target the sector directly.
+The bank serves more than 750 such clients today, up from ~700 a year ago. iGaming is not a marketed vertical: Banking Circle does not publish iGaming case studies, does not run iGaming-specific compliance products, and does not target the sector directly.
 But because so many of its PSP clients have heavy iGaming exposure, Banking Circle settlement flows include very large amounts of iGaming-originated money in practice.
 The bank deals with the iGaming risk profile at the wholesale tier, via its client PSPs' compliance programmes.

-B2B only — payment service providersbanksmarketplacesfintechs (many of which serve iGaming)
+• B2B only — payment service providers

 Methods